makrai/notes/su2103-whitening-sentence.md

     further improvement the effect of our approach (truncated SVD)
 * The experimental results on 7 standard semantic textual similarity benchmark
-  * our method can generally improve the model performance and achieve the SOTA results on most of datasets.
-Meanwhile, by adding the dimensionality
+  * our method can generally improve the model performance and achieve the SOTA results on most of datasets